siobhain/travelexpenses/README.md

 ## Data Model
 A google sheet was used to store the trips.
 The sheet consists of 3 worksheets, "Employee", "Distance" & "Trip".
 Employee and Distance are static worksheet that give python infor needed to calculate amount due for each trip.
 Trip is dynamic worksheet updated via the colsol in 2 seperate processes.
 First trip destails entered via console.
 2nd Trip approved by manager so reimbursment can be made.

+did not use pandas as very simple and small spreadsheet only with 5/6 rows, travel expenses will of coarse grow

 ## Testing
 manually tested by doing th following